School Rules

 (iv) The school day begins at 8.50 am and concludes at 3.05pm, or when school obligations have been met.

-(v) Senior students may have the opportunity to undertake courses outside the school eg University.
-Any costs involved must be met by the student.
+(v) Senior students may have the opportunity to undertake courses outside the school eg University, Gateway or Secondary Tertiary Pathway.
+Any costs involved must be met by the student, and school rules apply when on these courses.

 (vi) All students will be required to take part in other school events and activities eg assembly, annual prize giving, ANZAC service, athletic sports and cross country.

-(viii) All students in Years 11, 12 and 13 will have the opportunity to sit external examinations.
-It is expected students will sit external examinations where the course provides them.
+(vii) All students will have the opportunity to sit examinations.
+It is expected all students will sit external examinations where the course provides them.
 Where internal assessment is offered all students must complete the work to meet the 100% completion policy.

 2. Behaviour in class:

-(a) Students are expected to behave in a courteous manner at all times.
+(a) Students are expected to behave in a courteous manner at all times, as outlined in the Above the Hoops Code.

 (b) Students may not eat in class.